sos-program/sos-program.github.io/docs/Wild Salmon Policy Background.md

 #### Action Step 1.3: Monitor and Assess CU status

-Annual monitoring programs assess salmon abundance and distribution across populations and CUs in B.C. and the Yukon.
-To assess the WSP status of a CU, metrics are selected from [the toolkit](./WSP Indicators and Benchmarks.md) depending on the availability of data and other information for the CU.
-Metric values are calculated and are compared to metric-specific benchmarks that delineate the Red to Amber (lower benchmark) and the Amber to Green (upper benchmark) status zones to determine metric statuses (Red, Amber, or Green).
+In Action Step 1.3, annual monitoring programs are required to assess salmon abundance and distribution across populations and CUs in B.C. and the Yukon.
+Population data are grouped into CUs for status assessments, where data are selected and processed based on CU expert input.
+To assess the WSP status of a CU, first metrics are selected from [the toolkit](./WSP Indicators and Benchmarks.md) depending on the availability of data and other information for the CU, and statuses for each applicable metric are calculated.

-The application of the metric toolkit alone does not result in completed status assessments since statuses can differ between the metrics calculated for an individual CU.
+The application of the metric toolkit alone does not result in completed WSP status assessments since statuses can differ between the metrics calculated for an individual CU.
 For example, the
 [percent change](./WSP Indicators and Benchmarks.md###percent-change) metric (percent change over the most recent three generations) can indicate a Red status while the [long-term trend](./WSP Indicators and Benchmarks.md###longterm-trend) metric (comparing the average escapement of the most recent generation to the long-term average) might indicate a Green status.

 The next step, after metrics are calculated, is an [integration process](./Integrated Status Assessments.md) that combines statuses across metrics into a single status for each CU.

 [WSP Status Assessment Toolkit: indicators, metrics, and benchmarks](./WSP Indicators and Benchmarks.md) [Integrating metrics into WSP statuses](./Integrated Status Assessments.md)